This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Alternatively, you can peddle along the towpath all the way to Twickenham or beyond by hiring a bike from the punnily titled Blazing Saddles Bike Hire (great name!).

 Richmond riverside also has lots of neighbouring bars and restaurants overlooking the water.
-Several of the Richmond riverside pubs feature in our ‘best London pubs on the river’ list >
+Several of the local riverside pubs feature in our ‘best London pubs on the river’ list >

 6. Richmond Laneways – Brewers Lane and Golden Court

-There are two equally charming laneways worthy of your time in Richmond, both leading to Richmond Green from George Street – Brewer’s Lane and Gold Court.
+There are two equally charming laneways worthy of your time in Richmond, both leading to Richmond Green from George Street – Brewer’s Lane and Golden Court.

 They each have cafes, pubs (the Prince’s Head is a particularly nice pub) and sweet treat stalls hidden down their narrow lanes and are a nice traffic free diversion, away from the smog of the high street.